lethek/FluentCertificates/README.md

 FluentCertificates is a library using the Immutable Fluent Builder pattern for easily creating, finding and exporting certificates.
 Makes it simple to generate your own certificate chains, or just stand-alone self-signed certificates.

-This project is published in three NuGet packages:
+This project is published in several NuGet packages:

-* [FluentCertificates](https://www.nuget.org/packages/FluentCertificates): Just brings in both the FluentCertificates.Builder and FluentCertificates.Finder packages.
+* [FluentCertificates](https://www.nuget.org/packages/FluentCertificates): Top-level package that doesn't introduce any new functionality, it just imports the FluentCertificates.Builder, FluentCertificates.Extensions and FluentCertificates.Finder packages.
 * [FluentCertificates.Builder](https://www.nuget.org/packages/FluentCertificates.Builder): Provides `CertificateBuilder` for building certificates and also includes a bunch of convenient extension-methods.
 [Examples below](#certificatebuilder-examples)
+* [FluentCertificates.Extensions](https://www.nuget.org/packages/FluentCertificates.Extensions): Provides a bunch of convenient extension-methods.
+[Examples below](#x509certificate2-extension-methods)
 * [FluentCertificates.Finder](https://www.nuget.org/packages/FluentCertificates.Finder): Provides `CertificateFinder` for finding certificates across a collection of X509Stores.
 [Examples below](#certificatefinder-examples)

 Unfortunately documentation is incomplete.
 You may find more examples within the project's unit tests.